 The scientific journal Respectus Philologicus publishes original scholarly article reviews, overviews, and discussions that correspond to the following humanitarian research fields: linguistic researches, issues of literary narratives and contexts, influence of advertising discourse, theory and practice of translation, audiovisual research.

 The Editorial Board of Respectus Philologicus gives priority to articles that correspond to the journal’s main trends.
-Articles that do not conform with Respectus Philologicus’s profile are accepted for publication in a limited quantity – no more than two articles per issue.
+Articles that do not conform with Respectus Philologicus’s profile are accepted for publication in a limited quantity – no more than one article per issue.
 Accepted articles are published in accordance with the order of their arrival to the Board.

-The basic languages of the periodical are English, Lithuanian, Polish and Russian.
+The basic languages of the periodical are English, Lithuanian and Polish.
 The articles are published in the periodical only if they have never been published before in any of the basic languages of the journal.
-The size of articles is up to 30,000 printed characters; the size of reviews and overviews is up to 10,000 printed characters.
+The size of articles is up to 40,000 printed characters; the size of reviews and overviews is up to 16,000 printed characters.
 If the paper exceeds the normal length, the editors’ approval is required for its publication.

 The authors of the manuscripts are expected to conform to the format and documentation requirements that are given below.
 All submissions must be formatted according to the article manuscript template (please find the template here).
 Articles that do not conform to these requirements are not considered by the Editorial Board.
 If necessary, the Editorial Board reserves the right to edit the text by preserving its essence.

 1. Name and surname of the author(s), represented institution (to be provided in the language of the article), address of the institution(s) represented by the author(s) (at the request of the author – home address), e-mail and research interests are indicated at the beginning of the article, on the left side of the page.